hakoerber/git-repo-manager/docs/src/forge_integration.md

 ## Authentication

-The only currently supported authentication option is using personal access token.
+The only currently supported authentication option is using a personal access token.

 ### GitHub